 We appreciate your patience on the appearance as we go through this transition.

 The City is determining physical features and slope to prepare an accurate landscape plan.
 Landscape plans will be made available to the public as soon as they are prepared.

-The vegetation work was approved in the 2015-2019 Financial Plan [PDF - 317 KB].
-Please view page two under "Marine Drive Hump Slope Stabilization & Vegetation Replacement".
+The vegetation work was approved in the 2015-2019 Financial Plan (PDF).
+Please view page two under "Marine Drive Hump Slope Stabilization and Vegetation Replacement".

 In 2012, 2011 and 1994 the City commissioned geotechnical engineering reports on the condition of the retaining walls and the stability of the slope.
 The reports recommended to immediately replace the wooden retaining walls and to assess the condition of and possibly replace the metal retaining walls.
 The brush was so thick that engineers could not gain access to visually inspect the walls and needed to be scaled back to do a full assessment.

-Tree removals included trees that have grown into the retaining wall and could lead to failure of the retainlng wall that supports the road.
-Other tree removals were to accomodate the upcoming capital project.
+Tree removals included trees that have grown into the retaining wall and could lead to failure of the retaining wall that supports the road.
+Other tree removals were to accommodate the upcoming capital project.

 There are two technical memos from the geotechnical firm that supported the removal of additional trees.